0xProject/0x-protocol-specification/v2/coordinator-specification.md

 # Standard Coordinator API

-In order to ensure that trading clients know how to successfully request a signature from your Coordinator server, it must strictly adhere to the following API specification.
+In order to ensure that trading clients know how to successfully request a signature from your coordinator server, it must strictly adhere to the following API specification.
 If it does not, you risk traders being unable to fill your orders.

 ## Errors